intransitorio/framenstein/readme.md

 ## Quick start

-Install the framework and the components via terminal - `bower install intransitorio/framenstein` - or [download it](https://github.com/intransitorio/framenstein/zipball/master)
+Install the framework via terminal cloning the github repo - `git clone https://github.com/intransitorio/framenstein.git` - or [download it](https://github.com/intransitorio/framenstein/zipball/master)

-## Instructions to use the sass version of Framenstrein
+## Instructions to set the project name in htaccess
-* to do
+in htaccess.example search for framenstein and rename it to your project

+## Instructions install all the default components
+open the project folder in terminal and run the command below:
+`cp .htaccess.example .htaccess && cd application/ && cp .env.example .env && bower install && sudo npm install`

 ## Features
 * Todo

 ## Contributing

-* Todo
+Ricardo Fadini
+and
+João Felipe Alves

 ## Project information